Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 6. Getting some cool cash.
 Many contests offer prize money—some can even be quite lucrative.
-The carefully vetted contests in our Classifieds listing all feature significant cash prizes and/or publication.
 When you win a contest, the underlying message becomes, “This is writing worth paying for.”
 And in an age when so many writers are publishing short works for peanuts (and when literary agents are looking for their next big moneymaker), that’s a very good thing!

 Is It Worth Your Time To Enter A Writing Contest?